-Twenty Twenty template, designed by Anders Norén, is based on the Chaplin theme, but you’ll unlikely see many similarities between them: the 2020 theme offers a different design approach with regard to the content width hierarchy, menus, and imagery.
+The Twenty Twenty template was created by Anders Norén and is based on the Chaplin theme.
+But as we review both of them, we may hardly spot any similarities.
+The 2020 WordPress default theme offers a different design approach with regard to the content width hierarchy, menus, and imagery.

-Currently, the in-progress version of the 2020 WordPress default theme is available only on GitHub, so if you want to try a standard WordPress theme out firsthand or at least view the frontend demo, you need to wait until it’s merged into the core and you can have access to the WordPress live preview.
+The in-progress version of the 2020 WordPress default theme is available only on GitHub.
+If you want to try a standard WordPress theme out firsthand or at least view the frontend demo, you need to wait until it’s merged into the core and you can have access to the WordPress live preview.

-This live demo features just some demo content blocks, however, you’ll definitely be able to improve the content presentation for any blog or business website with the extra WordPress Gutenberg block add-ons like Getwid (see the process of the Twenty Twenty WordPress theme customization in our WordPress Twenty twenty theme tutorial).
+This WordPress theme preview features just some demo content blocks, however, you’ll definitely be able to improve the content presentation for any blog or business website with the extra WordPress Gutenberg block add-ons like Getwid (see the process of the Twenty Twenty WordPress theme customization in our WordPress Twenty twenty theme tutorial).
+Such Gutenberg addons provides more layout & styling options for your media content.
+In the blocks settings, you will see an advanced toolset for both images, fonts, and other site elements.

 Note: this is not an official WordPress 2020 demo theme, this is just our example for playing with the new default theme for WordPress.

 Unlike other WordPress default themes, this WordPress default theme supports some great features, such as wide and full-width alignments, custom logo and background, customizable fonts, automatic feed links, post thumbnails, title tags, the search form, the commenting form, five customizable menu locations, two footer widgets, and some others.

 If you are a WordPress plugin or theme developer interested in creating a demo for your products in a matter of minutes, check out the MotoPress Demo Builder plugin.
 It will help you in creating a frontend product demo (WordPress preview), as well as allowing sandbox registration for prospects.